IsabelBirds/Remote-Computational-Project-Resource/1_Getting_started/Key_resources.md

 ![Rstudio](../assets/images/RStudio_example.png "A screenshot of Rstudio")

 One of my fave things RStudio can do is rename in scope.
-This magic changes all occurrences of a given variable name at once, it is MAGIC and I love it.
+This changes all occurrences of a given variable name at once, it is MAGIC and I love it.

 <img src= "../assets/images/rename_in_scope.gif" alt= "A gif showing how to rename in scope." width="400"/>